Determining which colors go together on a layout can be a challenge.

 Blue, Red, & Yellow

-These colors can be another spin on the patriotic theme.
+Yes!
+The three primary colors can be a great color scheme on pages.
 Again, notice that a dark blue was chosen to go with the bright yellow.
 A neutral background was chosen to not overwhelm the colors.